5 Key Digitalisation Strategies in the Leisure Industry

 Think, for instance, of a tourist in a new city considering a few hours out at the local zoo or aquarium.
 The zoo’s website is packed with recent information, social feeds, and an up-to-date calendar; the aquarium looks somewhat stale, with no recently dated content and visible advertisements for events or deals on days that have already passed.
 Which venue would the tourist be more likely to visit in this case?

-Maintaining an updated web platform is a vital aspect of digitization in the leisure business, and can help any company avoid being the aquarium in this hypothetical scenario.
-To some extent, it’s just about due diligence, but there are also tools available now that can make it easier to keep a site fresh and optimized for potential customers.
+Maintaining an updated web platform is a vital aspect of digitalisation in the leisure business, and can help any company avoid being the aquarium in this hypothetical scenario.
+To some extent, it’s just about due diligence, but there are also tools available now that can make it easier to keep a site fresh and optimised for potential customers.
 Powerful site editors, as described by Updatable, provide “greater freedom and complete flexibility” for web upkeep, and can help with everything from switching out images, to adding fresh written content, to adjusting SEO priorities — all without any coding skills.
-Setting up this sort of editing effectively modernizes a site, and helps you stay competitive in the online space of leisure.
+Setting up this sort of editing effectively modernises a site, and helps you stay competitive in the online space of leisure.

 5. Getting Social